 use a heat gun to pop the bubbles

-I turned on my heat gun and slowly moved it over the resin to pop any bubbles that were forming.
+For best results, you should try to eliminate as many air bubbles as possible.
+The best way to do this is with a heat gun.
+I turned on my heat gun and slowly moved it over the resin molds to pop any air bubbles that were forming.

 Resin Jewelry option 2 – Add Pigment to Resin

-I took some of the clear resin and placed it in 3 little cups.
+I took some of the clear resin and placed it in 3 little cups to make a wide range of resin colors.
 I added Black Diamond pigment to each cup.
 A little goes a long way, so you don’t need very much pigment.
-I then slowly stirred the pigment into each cup.
+I then slowly stirred the pigment into each cup with a craft stick.

 Resin Jewelry option 3 – Add alcohol ink to Resin

 I had a little clear resin left after the smaller jewelry, so I decided to make a resin bracelet.
 I poured the clear resin into the bracelet mold.
-I then added different drops of alcohol inks around the bracelet opening.
-You could alternatively mix separate colors like the pigment first and then apply it to the jewelry.
+I then added different drops of alcohol ink around the bracelet opening.
+You could alternatively mix separate colors like the pigment first and then apply it to the mold.

 I used a popsicle stick to push the ink into the clear resin and did some swirling to mix the shades together.
 I did use my heat gun, but it was a little harder to see if there were bubbles in this one.